 Are there any other precautions or warnings for this medication?

 Diabetes: Desiccated thyroid may cause blood sugar to increase.
-Therefore, high blood sugar may occur, glucose tolerance may change, and diabetes may worsen.
-People with diabetes should monitor their blood sugar closely and talk to their doctor about any abnormalities.
+High blood sugar may occur, glucose tolerance may change, and diabetes may worsen.
+If you have diabetes, monitor your blood sugar closely and talk to your doctor about any abnormalities.

 Hair loss in children: Some children may lose some of their hair in the first few months of treatment with thyroid hormone.
 This is usually a temporary effect and the hair normally grows back over time.

-Heart disease: Starting desiccated thyroid may cause the heart to work harder than it has been used to.
+Heart disease: Starting desiccated thyroid may cause the heart to work harder than usual.
 For this reason, people with angina or other heart disease should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Pregnancy: Supplemental thyroid hormone is safe to use during pregnancy.

 Breast-feeding: Minimal amounts of thyroid hormone pass into breast milk.
 If you are a breast-feeding mother and are taking desiccated thyroid, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.